 Our children benefit from a wide range of enrichment activities

-At Queensbridge we teach using a bespoke creative, topic based curriculum so that children can make connections across all areas of their learning.
-It allows for progression as the children build on their skills each year.
+At Queensbridge we teach using a bespoke creative, topic based curriculum (based on the Chris Quigley Essentials Curriculum) so that children can make meaningful connections and build links across all areas of their learning.
+It allows for progression and over learning as the children revisit and build on their skills each year.
+Learning is broken down into manageable chunks so that they can see progress in every lesson.
+Skills are revisited every year to that they are easily stored in long term memory.
 The topics develop each year from in Year 1 learning about The Great Fire of London to comparing London and Nepal in Year 6.
-Objectives are repeated in a number of meaningful and exciting ways.
+Pupils revisit key concepts as they progress each year and learn the key vocabulary in each topic.
+Topics are taught through reading, writing and maths as well as in humanity lessons.
+Objectives are repeated in meaningful and exciting ways.
 Creative workshops and experiences are utilized such as an opera visiting the school.
-We have strong links with local art galleries, theaters, music venues and museums.
+We have strong links with local art galleries, theatres, music venues and museums.
 Our children benefit from a wide range of enrichment activities such as music performances at the Tower of London, community print making workshops and legacy art projects.

-For more information about the school curriculum at Queensbridge please make an appointment to speak with Rhiannon Mapleston our Curriculum Coordinator.
+For more information about the school curriculum at Queensbridge please make an appointment to speak with Kate Dingle our Curriculum Coordinator.

 Pupils make outstanding progress because the teaching is outstanding and pupils are enthusiastic learners…topics are introduced throughout the school, giving teachers more opportunities to develop pupils’ skills across different subjects.
 For example, older pupils combine literacy and historical skills in a study of Britain during the Second World War.
 Pupils are very enthusiastic about this development, and they help in the planning.
 Music provision is another of the school’s strengths.
 Pupils love the visits and opportunities to participate in events such as the Hackney Music Festival.